HaoZeke/ui_sens_phd_plan/readme.md

 ## Instructions

 - Largely self-explanatory
+  - Change names and add things
 - Keep track of the bibliography and the names
 - Needs the Calibri font
+  - This involves, say, on ArchLinux, the `ttf-windows` AUR package
 - Also needs the logo, _do not_ delete `logo`

 ## Compilation